siderolabs/talos/website/content/v1.15/reference/configuration/block/rawvolumeconfig.md

 | Field | Type | Description | Value(s) |
 |-------|------|-------------|----------|
 |`pcrs` |[]int |List of PCRs to bind the key to.
 If not set, defaults to PCR 7, can be disabled by passing an empty list.  | |

+#### recovery {#RawVolumeConfig.encryption.keys..recovery}

+EncryptionKeyRecovery represents a key which is held by the operator and never stored on the node.